-This quarterly report on Form 10-Q ("Quarterly Report"), contains forward-looking statements that involve substantial risks and uncertainties for purposes of the safe harbor provided by the Private Securities Litigation Reform Act of 1995.
-All statements contained in this Quarterly Report other than statements of historical fact, including statements regarding our strategy, future operations, future financial position, liquidity, future revenue, projected expenses, results of operations, expectations concerning the timing and our ability to commence and subsequently report data from planned non-clinical studies and clinical trials, prospects, plans and objectives of management are forward-looking statements.
-The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "plan," "expect," "predict," "poportunital," "opportunity," "goals," or "should," and similar expressions are intended to identify forward-looking statements.
-Such statements are based on management's current expectations and involve risks and uncertainties.
+This Quarterly Report on Form 10-Q ("Quarterly Report") contains forward-looking statements that involve substantial risks and uncertainties for purposes of the safe harbor provided by the Private Securities Litigation Reform Act of 1995.
+All statements contained in this Quarterly Report other than statements of historical fact, including statements relating to future financial, business, and/or research and clinical performance, conditions, plans, prospects, trends, or strategies and other such matters, including without limitation, our strategy, future operations, future financial position, future liquidity, future revenue, projected expenses, results of operations, the anticipated timing, scope, design, progress, results and/or reporting of data of ongoing and future non-clinical studies and clinical trials, intellectual property rights, including the validity, term, and enforceability of such, the expected timing and/or results of regulatory submissions and approvals, and prospects for commercializing any of Brickell's product candidates, or research collaborations with, or actions of, its partners, including in Japan, the United States ("U.S.") or any other country.
+The words "believe," "may," "could," "will," "estimate," "continue," "anticipate," "intend," "plan," "expect," "predict," "potential," "opportunity," "goals," "looking forward" or "should," and similar expressions are intended to identify forward-looking statements are based on management's current expectations and involve risks and uncertainties.
 Actual results and performance could differ materially from those projected in the forward-looking statements as a result of many factors.
-Unless otherwise mentioned or unless the context requires otherwise, all references in this Quarterly Report to "Brickell," "Brickell Subsidiary," "Company," "we," "us," and "our," or similar references, refer to Brickell Biotech, Inc., and our consolidated subsidiaries.
+Unless otherwise mentioned or unless the context requires otherwise, all references in this Quarterly Report to "Brickell Subsidiary," "Company," "we," "us," and "our," or similar references, refer to Brickell Biotech.
+Inc. and its consolidated subsidiaries.

 We based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described in Part I, Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019, and in Part II, Item 1A.
-"Risk Factors" in our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2020 and June 30, 2020, and in this Quarterly Report, and under a similar heading in any other annual, periodic or current report we may file with the U.S. Securities and Exchange Commission (the "SEC"), in the future.
+These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described in Part II, Item 1A, "Risk Factors" in this Quarterly Report, in Part I, Item 1A.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, and under a similar heading in any other periodic or current report we may file with the U.S. Securities and Exchange Commission (the "SEC") in the future.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge quickly and from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Quarterly Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Quarterly Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
 We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
 All forward-looking statements are qualified in their entirety by this cautionary statement.